LEDazzio01/ai-performance-engineering/docs/appendix.md

 Regularly run profilers on your training/inference jobs.
 Use NVIDIA Nsight Systems to get a timeline of CPU and GPU activity.
 You can also use Nsight Compute or the PyTorch profiler to drill down into kernel efficiency.
 Identify whether your job is compute bound, memory bound, or waiting on I/O/communication.
 Target your optimizations accordingly.
 For example, if your workload is memory bound, focus on reducing memory traffic rather than implementing compute- bound optimizations.
 Combine with machine-learning–driven analytics to predict and preempt performance bottlenecks.
 This can help in automating fine- tuning adjustments in real time.
 When using GPUDirect Storage, enable GDS tracing to correlate cuFile activity with kernel gaps.

+## Use a systems-to-kernel profiling flow

+Capture the big picture with Nsight Systems first, tagging phases with NVTX so you can see CPU prep, data transfers, and GPU kernels in one timeline.
+Once you know which kernels or streams dominate the gap, switch to Nsight Compute and profile those kernels in isolation to collect occupancy, warp stall, and throughput metrics.
+This two-step loop from Chapter 8 keeps you focused on the true limiter instead of guessing from partial data.

+## Read roofline and automated issue hints

+Nsight Compute now ships a Roofline pane and “Issues” recommendations for every captured kernel.
+Plot achieved FLOPs versus arithmetic intensity to see if you are bandwidth limited or ALU limited, and read the autogenerated hints that flag low load efficiency, branch divergence, or register spilling.
+Let these reports dictate whether you need tiling, coalescing, or control-flow fixes before you touch the kernel again.

 ## Eliminate Python overhead

 Profile your training scripts to identify Python bottlenecks—such as excessive looping or logging—and replace them with vectorized operations or optimized library calls.
 Minimizing Python overhead helps ensure that the CPU does not become a hidden bottleneck in the overall system performance.